hhnnhh/berlin_datascience_lab/README.md

 **Open tasks:** try beating the current score by either hyperparameter tuning and/or by using a more powerful model.

-Also "Predictive [MODEL 2]" could unfortunately not be implemented within the time frame of the current project.
+Also the planned [MODEL 2] could unfortunately not be implemented within the time frame of the current project.